devonfox/aoc_2024_rust/README.md

+# Advent of Code 2024

+Using Rust again this year.
+Used it back in 2021 I believe!
+Downloaded a template from [here](https://github.com/wjwh/aoc-template-rs) to handle the boilerplate.

-# Advent of Code project template
+## Advent of Code project template

 A Rust template for Advent of Code that I made to easily run any day or combination of days and measure the execution time.

 Each day has a `solve()` function that returns a pair of `Solution`.
 The type `Solution` is an enum that can contain any integer or a string.